AFLplusplus/AFLplusplus/examples/README.md

   - libpng_no_checksum   - a sample patch for removing CRC checks in libpng.

-  - persistent_demo      - an example of how to use the LLVM persistent process mode to speed up certain fuzzing jobs.
+  - persistent_mode      - an example of how to use the LLVM persistent process mode to speed up certain fuzzing jobs.

   - socket_fuzzing       - a LD_PRELOAD library 'redirects' a socket to stdin